ufukty/gss/spec.md

 ### Display

 Display property accepts two values each for outside and inside positioning behavior.
-The outside is for the behavior of element inside its parent which is considered as outside .
+The outside is for the behavior of element inside its parent.
 The inside is for laying its children.

 ```css
 selector {